husnainali98/Thesis-FL-MTD-Attack-Analysis-and-Defense-Optimization/README.md

 ### 2. MPC-based FL (Privacy Only)

-Navigate to the MPC folder:
+# Navigate to the MPC folder:

-`cd "FL MPC"`
+`cd FL MPC`

-Start the server in one terminal:
+# Start the server in one terminal:

 `python server.py`

-Start three MPC helper nodes in separate terminals:
+# Start 3 MPC helper nodes in separate terminals:

 `python node_run.py 0`